Shinsplat/ComfyUI-Shinsplat/README.md

 	Also note that it doesn't matter where you place directive code, it will be removed and your prompt will be restructured without it.

+## CLIP_INVERT / POOL_INVERT / CLIP_SHIFT / POOL_SHIFT

+    I'm having some fun goofing with the data, these just do a bit of fiddling with the return values of tensors.
+How I manipulate them probably isn't important and certainly doesn't seem to produce any practical results so this is just for entertainment.

+    There are two blocks returned, cond seems to be the clip side and pool is something else, each with different lengths of tensors it seams.
+The clip and pool weights will be shifted by half of their length, which is the only value that seems to provide a visual that isn't garbage, and the invert method will just flip the array's of each.

+	Check the "prompt" output to see if these key phrases are present and, if any of them are, then they were type in wrong unless there's a bug.

 LoRA Loader

     When I first started making pictures with SD I didn't realize how important the